The Transient Cost of Learning in Queueing Systems: Warm-up model: single-queue multi-Server systems

-We first consider learning in the single-queue multi-server setting.
-Previous works on learning in queueing systems focus on the queueing regret $\expect{Q(T,\pi)-Q(T,\pi^{\star})}$ in the asymptotic regime of $T \to \infty$.
-The starting point of our work stems from the observation that an asymptotic metric, which measures performance in late periods, cannot capture the complexity of learning as learning happens in initial periods (recall the left of Figure~\ref{fig:col-motivation}).
-In addition, a guarantee on per-period queue length cannot easily translate to the service experience (or wait time) of jobs.

-Motivated by the above insufficiency of queueing regret, we define the \emph{Cost of Learning in Queueing} (or \colq) as the maximum increase in expected time-averaged queue lengths under policy $\pi$ compared with the optimal policy.
-Specifically, we define the single-queue \colq\; as:
+Our starting point stems from the observation that an asymptotic metric (such as queueing regret), which measures performance in late periods, disregards the transient performance in initial periods (recall the left of Figure~\ref{fig:col-motivation}).
+Thus motivated, we define the \emph{Transient Cost of Learning in Queueing} (or $\colq$) as the maximum increase in expected time-averaged queue lengths under policy $\pi$ compared with the optimal policy.
+Specifically, we define the single-queue $\colq$ as:

-As in Figure~\ref{fig:col-motivation} (right), \colq\; is a finite-time metric and explicitly takes into account how fast learning occurs in the initial periods.
-In addition, a bound on the maximum increase in time-averaged queue length translates approximately (via Little's Law \cite{Little61}) to a bound on the increase in average job wait times.
+As shown in Figure~\ref{fig:col-motivation} (right), $\colq$ is a finite-time metric and explicitly takes into account how fast learning occurs in the initial periods.

-Given that the traffic slackness measures the difficulty of stabilizing a system, we also consider the worst-case cost of learning in queueing over all pairs of $(\lambda,\bolds{\mu})$ with a fixed traffic slackness $\trafficslack$.
+Given that the traffic slackness measures the difficulty of stabilizing a system, we also consider the worst-case transient cost of learning in queueing over all pairs of $(\lambda,\bolds{\mu})$ with a fixed traffic slackness $\trafficslack$.
 In a slight abuse of notation, we overload $\colq^{\single}$ to also denote this worst-case value, i.e.,

-Our goal is to design a policy $\pi$, without knowledge of the arrival rate, the service rates, and the traffic slackness, that achieves low worst-case cost of learning in a single-queue multi-server system.
+Our goal is to design a policy $\pi$, without knowledge of the arrival rate, the service rates, and the traffic slackness, that achieves low worst-case transient cost of learning in a single-queue multi-server system.
+In Sections~\ref{sec:optimal-multi} and \ref{sec:optimal-network}, we extend this definition of transient cost of learning in queueing to multi-queue multi-server systems and queueing networks.

-We can extend the definition of $\colq$ to the multi-queue multi-server and the queueing network settings.
-Since the optimal policy is difficult to design, we instead define $\colq$ for a policy $\pi$ by comparing it with any non-anticipatory policy (which makes decisions only based on the history):